virtual-labs/exp-orifice-iitk/experiment/theory.md

 1. <b>Flow Meter</b><br>

 The test bench consists of flow meter with of size 25 mm for the experiments.
-The meter has the adequate cocks also with them.<br><br>
+The meter is equipped with adequate control cocks.<br><br>
 2. <b>Strainer</b>
 A strainer acts like a filter which stops the solid particles entering the impeller through suction pipe.
 Strainer is attached at that end of the suction pipe which is dipped into the sump.<br><br>
 3. <b>Piping</b>